mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 Since TangoJS widgets are built with Web Components, they behave like ordinary HTML elements.
-During initialization widget prepares its layout, attaches event handlers and (usually) starts polling timer to periodically update its state.
+During initialization widget prepares its layout, attaches event handlers and (usually) starts the polling timer to periodically update its state.
 Update of widget's attributes may require reinitialization, recreation of the underlying `DeviceProxy` or restart of the polling timer.
-Sequence chart in [@Fig:03-tangojs-sequence-widget-polling] shows these procedures and their interactions with other parts of TangoJS stack.
+The sequence chart in [@Fig:03-tangojs-sequence-widget-polling] shows these procedures and their interactions with other parts of TangoJS stack.